-Assumption Rationale for security objectives A.Admin_Secure OE.Perss requires administrators and personnel working in other privileged positions (e.g. TOE operators) to be carefully selected and trained.
+Assumption Rationale for security objectives A.Phys_Secure As specified in OE.Phys_Prot , the method for providing physical security of the hardware is assumed to be restricted access.
+Restricted access will help to insure that assets used by the TOE, which are outside the domain of the TOE, remain secure.
+A.Sep_Strength Protection of the TOE for establishment of the required strict separation mode, as specified by OE.Sec_Setup helps to guarantee that all of the defined requirements to establish secure separation will be completed to provide the operational environment consistent with the scope of the evaluation.
+A.Admin_Secure OE.Perss requires administrators and personnel working in other privileged positions (e.g. TOE operators) to be carefully selected and trained.
 This includes authorization with the required need to know for all levels of the TOE and satisfies the assumption of secure administration.

-Table 5: Sufficiency of objectives holding assumptions
+Table 4: Sufficiency of objectives holding assumptions